YellowBeans/YellowBeans/README.md

 - 👋 Hi, I’m @YellowBeans
 - 👀 I’m interested in ...
-FinTech
+FinTech, MedicalTech, KMS, SEO and so on
 - 🌱 I’m currently learning ...
-FinTech
+FinTech Basic Knowledge
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... msg
+- 📫 How to reach me ... msg email

 <!---
 YellowBeans/YellowBeans is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.